-- I get this tingling sensation and constant urge to move my legs.
+- I get this tingling sensation and a constant urge to move my legs.
 Could this be due to iron deficiency?

 - My wrists hurt and I can barely move my fingers.
 Can acupuncture help?

 - I often think that I don’t deserve to be happy!
-I think I have depression?
+I think I have depression.

 Questions you may have

 “Birth plans are personal.
 It is about thinking through what you would like to happen during your labour and after the birth.
-I planned where I wanted to give birth, what kind of pain relief I would like, discuss about caesarean section and what should I be looking out for in my newborn.
+I planned where I wanted to give birth, what kind of pain relief I would like, discuss caesarean section and what should I be looking out for in my newborn.
 I was advised to discuss my birthing plan with my husband, how he could help and to be flexible as all may not go as per plan!”

 “Normal daily hair loss is suppressed by pregnancy hormones.
 Enjoy the look for now.
-After delivery you will shed quite a lot - all the hair that does not fall now!”
+After delivery, you will shed quite a lot - all the hair that does not fall now!”

 Hormonal changes during pregnancy can cause your hair to thicken or thin.
 Around 15 weeks of pregnancy, many women notice their hair becoming thicker.
 This is not because each hair strand becomes thicker, but because the hair stays in the growing phase of its cycle for longer, resulting in less hair falling out than usual.
 This is due to an increase in the oestrogen hormone.